2026 Palm Sunday Witness

 • Free the Oppressed – Standing against rising authoritarianism, racism, and Christian nationalism, and proclaiming Christ’s justice and dignity for all.

-• Feed the Hungry & Care for the Sick – Lifting up the harm caused by cuts to food assistance and healthcare, and remembering Jesus’ call to feed and heal.
+• Feed the Hungry; Care for the Sick – Lifting up the harm caused by cuts to food assistance and healthcare, and remembering Jesus’ call to feed and heal.

 • Welcome the Stranger – Bearing witness to the Gospel call to compassion for immigrants and refugees.

-This will be a nonviolent, prayerful public witness.
-Our tone is lament and hope—clear, faithful, and grounded in love of neighbor.
-Speakers will reflect the diversity of our community, especially those most directly impacted by current policies.
+This was a nonviolent, prayerful public witness.
+Our tone was one of lament and hope—clear, faithful, and grounded in love of neighbor.
+Speakers reflected the diversity of our community, especially those most directly impacted by current policies.
+People of faith and conscience walked, prayed, sang, and stood together for justice in our time.

 Frequently Asked Questions